jonathan-r-jones/Composable-Batch-Files/README.md

 ![](19_gotos.PNG)

 I don't know about you, but trying to figure out this control flow gives me a headache.
 This small file has 19 goto statements!
 And it's not even that bad compared to many I've seen.
+A goto statemnent is not necessarily bad form.
+It's a matter of how easy the code is to follow.